-If you have a problem with your Mac's latest update, chances are the problems are going to show up when you try to boot up the computer.
-You may get a message that reads “A critical software update is required for your Mac, but an error was encountered while installing this update.
+If you have a problem with your Mac's latest update, you will probably see errors when trying to boot up the computer.
+You may get a message that reads, "A critical software update is required for your Mac, but an error was encountered while installing this update.
 Your Mac can't be used until this update is installed."

 You could also start getting a screen with a black background and white text in four languages.
-The text will read, "You need to restart your computer.
+The message on the screen will read, "You need to restart your computer.
 Hold down the Power button for several seconds, or press the Restart button."

-In some cases, your Mac won't even get as far as booting up long enough to get you an error message.
+In some cases, your Mac won't even boot up to a stage where you can see an error message.
 Some update problems can be so severe that your system won't boot up at all, even if you know the computer is plugged in and working fine.

 More commonly, you may see a system that begins to boot and then crashes.
 Your Mac may get stuck on a blue or gray screen and refuse to move from there.
 Or you may get a flashing question mark on your screen.

 If your Mac runs into an issue with an update, it's because the update process was interrupted somehow.
 Below are some of the common causes: